rpf13/sportsshooting_react/README.md

 ## UX & Design

 The overalll goal of the application was to achieve the desired functionality with a minimalistic and clear design.
-Colours should only be used to give an accent to something or display a certain funciont, like the buttons or the navbar active elements.
+Colors should only be used to give an accent to something or display a certain function, like the buttons or the navbar active elements.
 Overall, the application is mobile friendly, the use of mobile devices has always been part of the design decision process.

 ### Color Scheme

-[Coolors.co](https://coolors.co/) hase been used to create the color palette.
-There is two sets of color schemes used in the application, where as they have many similarities.
+[Coolors.co](https://coolors.co/) has been used to create the color palette.
+There are two sets of color schemes used in the application, where as they have many similarities.
 The main application uses a mixture of white / grey colors, paired with red to give some accents.
 The main background is `#f5f5f5`, which is a light grey color.
 It should give a simple accent over the pure white `#ffffff` navbar and component background.

 Since also the individual match and gun collection items use the pure white as background, scrolling over the elements gives a nice "floating" effect.

 ![Main Colors](docs/images/coolors%20app.png)